-Scaled CAG model outcomes were published in late 2016 in an evaluation of trends observed after a decade of antiretroviral therapy scale-up in Mozambique (5).
-From 2004 to 2013, 455 600 persons over 15 years had initiated ART with 6766 enrolling in a CAG from 2011-2013 at 69 facilities.
-CAG participation was associated with 35% lower LTFU but similar mortality.
-Incidence of LTFU and mortality after ART initiation for CAG and non-CAG participants was 2.9% and 0.3% at 2 years and 10.1% and 1.4% at 4 years.
-In a further study (6) reporting outcomes for the same cohort of CAG patients matched with eligible non-CAG patients (37% of cohort) at facilities offering the CAG model, eligible non-CAG patients had a significantly higher LTFU (HR 2.36 95% CI1.54-3.17) but also similar mortality.
-Interestingly, the study also compared outcomes of patients in CAGS who were eligible for CAGS with those in CAGs who were ineligible (19% of cohort).
-One year retention was 92.5% and 86.4% respectively (LTFU 6.7% and 9.6%; mortality 0.8% and 4%).
+Scaled-up CAG model outcomes were published in late 2016 in an evaluation of trends observed after a decade of ART scale up in Mozambique .
+From 2004 to 2013, 455,600 people over 15 years of age had initiated ART, with 6,766 enrolling in a CAG at 69 facilities from 2011 to 2013.
+CAG participation was associated with a 35% lower LTFU but similar mortality.
+Incidence of LTFU and mortality after ART initiation for CAG and non-CAG participants was 2.9% and 0.3% at two years and 10.1% and 1.4% at four years.
+In a further study reporting outcomes for the same cohort of CAG clients matched with eligible non-CAG clients (37% of cohort) at facilities offering the CAG model, eligible non-CAG clients had a significantly higher LTFU rate (hazard ratio, HR: 2.36; 95% CI: 1.54-3.17) but also similar mortality.
+Interestingly, the study also compared outcomes of clients in CAGS who were eligible for CAGS with those in CAGs who were ineligible (19% of cohort).
+One-year retention was 92.5% and 86.4%, respectively (LTFU: 6.7% and 9.6%; mortality: 0.8% and 4%).

-Data from three smaller cohorts in Lesotho, Swaziland and Haiti also report positive outcomes.
-In Lesotho, a mixed-method comparison cohort study found 12-month retention of 98.7% (95% CI, 94.9-99.7) of stable clients who joined a Lesotho CAG (n=199 with median time on ART of 54 months) versus 90.2% (95% CI, 86.6-92.9) among those who did not join the CAG (n=397 with median time on ART of 21 months) (7).
-In Swaziland, health facilities were offered a choice of three ART delivery models for implementation.
-Twelve clinics implemented CAGS, one health centre implemented ART adherence clubs (ACs), and one health centre and one clinic implemented an outreach service to support remote communities.
-Twelve-month retention was 81% in CAGs (n=336), 96% in ACs (n=289) and 77% for the outreach service model (n=102) (8).
-In Haiti, cross-sectional retention for a cohort of 80 CAG clients was 88.4% (9).
+Data from three smaller cohorts in Lesotho, Eswatini and Haiti also report positive outcomes.
+In Lesotho, a mixed-method comparison cohort study found 12-month retention of 98.7% (95% CI: 94.9-99.7) of stable clients who joined a CAG (n=199 with median time on ART of 54 months) versus 90.2% (95% CI: 86.6-92.9) for those who did not join the CAG (n=397 with median time on ART of 21 months) .
+In Eswatini, health facilities were offered a choice of three ART delivery models for implementation.
+Twelve clinics implemented CAGs; one health centre implemented ART adherence clubs (ACs); and one health centre and one clinic implemented an outreach service to support remote communities.
+Twelve-month retention was 81% in CAGs (n=336), 96% in ACs (n=289) and 77% for the outreach service model (n=102) .
+In Haiti, cross-sectional retention for a cohort of 80 CAG clients was 88.4% .